 - A Selected Patristic Theologian: allows students to engage at length and in depth with the thought of a formative, patristic thinker.

-- A Selected Mediaeval Theologian: allows students to engage at length and in depth with the thought of a formative, mediaeval thinker.
+- A Selected Reformation Theologian: allows students to engage at length and in depth with the thought of a formative, Reformation thinker.

-- The Doctrine of the Trinity: the development of the doctrine of the Trinity from the fourth-century conciliar settlements down to the present day.
+- The Doctrine of Creation: the development of Christian thinking about the creation of the world by God from the Bible to the present day.

 The School of Divinity regularly hosts international conferences and smaller symposia on themes across the field of biblical and theological studies.